 Automated Quality Control

 Quality control systems rely heavily on AI to maintain consistent product quality levels across a production line.
 For example, suppose a component fails during the assembly process.
-In that case, it can be quickly identified using optical inspection systems which utilize cameras and pattern recognition technologies to identify defective parts within seconds.
+In that case, it can be quickly identified using optical inspection systems that utilize cameras and pattern recognition technologies to identify defective parts within seconds.
 In addition, AI-powered systems can check for surface defects such as scratches or cracks on finished products without manually inspecting each piece individually, saving time and money.

 After encountering a problem with fiberglass breakage during one of the production steps, a Belgian developer and provider of fiberglass goods and technologies in thermoplastic and thermoset polymer reinforcement, 3B-Fiberglass, opted to apply AI-based video inspection.
 As a result, 3B-Fiberglass could predict a fiber break roughly 75 seconds in advance thanks to AI computer-vision analysis, as was initially intended.